Deputies: Several cars hit by gunfire along I-4

-ORANGE COUNTY, Fla — The Orange County Sheriff's Office is looking to see if shootings on I-4 Monday morning are related to other recent interstate shootings.
+ORANGE COUNTY, Fla — The Orange County Sheriff's Office is looking to see if shootings Monday morning on Interstate 4 are related to other recent interstate shootings.

 Around 6:30 a.m., deputies responded to several calls about cars being struck by gunfire on or near I-4 near the Osceola County line.

-Deputies met with four people whose vehicle were struck at various locations near each other.
+Deputies met with four people whose cars were struck at various locations near each other.

 None of the people were hurt and deputies have no information about the shooter.